 Tell me about your childhood and what first influenced your family’s health?

-So as a result of knowing the Blenheims and also getting to know Jack Lalanne in the hotel, our family was influenced to be healthy.
+Our family became healthy as a result of knowing the Blenheims and also getting to know Jack Lalanne in the hotel.
 This was when I was around 12 – about 1944.
 And all the changes in our family’s diet started happening at this time.
 And my parents would use fitness bands strapped to the door handles or used in various ways to stay in shape.
 Both my parents got into the fitness trend.
 They continued eating meat, fruits and vegetables, but stayed away from the industrialized food that had begun appearing in the grocery stores.